Downhill Skiing and Snowboarding In The Great Lakes Region

 Ontario, Canada

 As long as I write about Ontario, another place much further south, on the west side of Georgian Bay – Blue Mountain – needs to be mentioned.
-Very popular with Canadians, and skiers from Michigan, it well deserves the status because of prime location, relatively great elevation change of 722 feet and 1.1 mile longest run.
+Very popular with Canadians, and skiers from Michigan, it well deserves the status because of its prime location, a relatively great elevation change of 722 feet, and 1.1 miles longest run.
 Expect the place to be crowded though.

 Bristol Mountain Resort